simonmoseley/THM-Writeups/pickleRick/Pickle_Rick_WriteUp.md

 ![gobuster2](https://user-images.githubusercontent.com/90977933/133954263-852e4387-2812-4112-a9e2-487b4e183982.png)

-I visit the login.php and find a login portal and try the same username and password combo I used earlier for SSH.
+I visit the login.php to find a login portal and try the same username and password combination I used earlier for SSH.

 ### Success!